nike8806/best-practices/node-jquery-lc/README.md

 # README #

-This Repository has the mission to explain, save and show some of the best development practices.
+This section show some code parts of the Investor project with LC

 ### SETUP ###